-Thomas H. Dupree, Jr. is a partner in the Washington, DC office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s litigation department and its Appellate and Constitutional Law practice group, and serves as the hiring partner for the DC office.
+Thomas H. Dupree, Jr. is Co-Partner-in-Charge of the Washington, DC office of Gibson, Dunn & Crutcher, and also serves as the office’s Hiring Partner.
+He is a member of the firm’s litigation department and its Appellate and Constitutional Law practice group.

 Mr. Dupree is an experienced trial and appellate advocate.
 He has argued more than 80 appeals in the federal courts, including in all thirteen circuits as well as the United States Supreme Court.
 He has represented clients throughout the country in a wide variety of trial and appellate matters, including cases involving punitive damages, class actions, product liability, arbitration, intellectual property, employment, and constitutional challenges to federal and state statutes.